What You Need to Know about Aviation SMS Implementation Plans

 - Provide reactive risk management training course to all employees;

-- Have all employees take test and review data.
+- Have all employees take tests and review data.

 Completing all of these bullet point tasks will allow you to effectively cross out this implementation checklist item.